Is Binance Safe?

 No matter how secure Binance is, it is still an old-school, Web 2.0 app.
 In other words, it requires a username and password instead of a cryptocurrency wallet for logins.
 This means that when you first set up an account with Binance, you have to think up a password to use to log in.

 FYI: The current Web 2.0 system is gradually being replaced by “Web 3.0,” which uses crypto wallets instead of passwords for logins.
-You can find more info about how wallets work in our complete guide to crypto wallets.

 There are lots of security problems with this type of login system.
 For one, you might be tempted to use the same password for Binance that you do for other websites, just so that you can remember your password.
 But this means that if an attacker breaches the security of another website that you use, he will have a hash of your Binance password.